dmleong/dmleong.github.io/_drafts/whats-an-object.markdown

 ---

 ##tl;dr##
->Object Oriented Programming (OOP) is an incredibly important concept that is incredibly difficult to explain to a person new to programming.
+>Object Oriented Programming (OOP) is an incredibly important concept that is difficult to explain to a person new to programming.
 This post will attempt to break down the concept of OOP into plain English using baking as an example.

 ###<a href="/img/posts/magnets.jpg">Objects.</a> How do they work? ###
-When I started programming, the term Object Oriented Programming (OOP) was being thrown around constantly, but the plethora of knowledge out there on the internet doesn't always take into consideration that *newbies don't know how to read technical documentation*.
+When I started programming, the term Object Oriented Programming (OOP) was being thrown around constantly, but the internet doesn't always take into consideration that *newbies don't know how to read technical documentation*.
 Technical documentation, even that which is aimed at new programmers, often forgets to take into consideration the basics that one is "supposed to know".
 One of these things, I found, was as simple as explaining what an object is.

 Even when you search on Google, it tells you that there's no way you can sum it up easily: